 The neuroscience concentration falls under the umbrella of the Integrative Biology major and students accepted to the concentration are subject to all Integrative Biology policies and regulations as well as additional regulations that are specific to each concentration.

-Participants in the Integrative Biology-Neuroscience Ph.D.
+Participants in the Integrative Biology Ph.D.
 Program are also eligible to complete an en passant Master's degree (along the way).
-Additional information about Integrative Biology concentration options and the Master's Along the Way (MATW) option can be found here.
+Additional information about Integrative Biology concentration options and the Master's Along the Way (MALW) option can be found here.

-The new International Max Planck Research School (IMPRS) for Brain and Behavior is a fully funded graduate program jointly hosted between the University of Bonn (Germany), the Max Planck Florida Institute for Neuroscience (USA), the Max Planck Institute Caesar (Bonn, Germany) and Florida Atlantic University.
-The IMPRS for Brain and Behavior offers fully funded Ph.D. positions in neuroscience.
-Students wishing to be considered for admission to the IMPRS must apply and be accepted to both FAU's IB-Neuroscience PhD Program and the International Max Planck Research School for Brain and Behavior.
+The International Max Planck Research School (IMPRS) for Synapses and Circuits is a fully funded graduate program jointly hosted between the Max Planck Florida Institute for Neuroscience and Florida Atlantic University.
+The IMPRS for Synapses and Circuits offers fully funded Ph.D. positions in neuroscience and is the only IMPRS program in the United States.
+Students wishing to be considered for admission to IMPRS for Synapses and Circuits must apply and be accepted to both FAU's IB-Neuroscience PhD Program and the International Max Planck Research School for Synapses and Circuits.

 The FAU Stiles-Nicholson Brain Institute developed and oversees the interdisciplinary Ph.D.
 Neuroscience Graduate Program (NGP) that unites scientists, educators and students across multiple Colleges and Departments where neuroscience faculty pursue their research, and from two internationally-recognized research institutes (the Max Planck Florida Institute for Neuroscience and the Scripps Research Institute), into a one of a kind training opportunity for those in the early stages of their neuroscientific careers.